giriaryan694-a11y/AryterLog/posts/telegram-zero-click-sticker-2026.md

-# Telegram, Stickers, and a Zero-Click Claim: What We Know So Far

 **Written by Aryan Giri**

 A message app is supposed to be simple.
 You open it, read a chat, maybe react with a sticker, and move on.
 That is why the latest Telegram vulnerability claim caught so much attention: the alleged attack path is not a suspicious link, not a fake file you were tricked into opening, but an animated sticker.